Posted by Darryl Payne in Pigeon Forge, TN

-Sometimes you just don't feel like making multiple decisions.
-For example, if you're planning a night out on the town during your Smokies vacation, you may not feel like wading through all the local dining options (especially if you have picky eaters in the family) and also finding a show that everyone wants to see.
-With many area theaters, however, they make things simple for you by offering shows that include dinner as part of the evening's entertainment.
+Sometimes you just don't feel like making multiple choices.
+If you're planning a night out on the town during your Smokies vacation, you may not feel like wading through all the local dining options (especially if you have picky eaters in your group), and also finding a show that everyone wants to see.
+Several area theaters make things simple for you by offering shows with dinner as part of the evening's entertainment.

-Dolly Parton's Stampede in Pigeon Forge has been using that formula for years, complementing their friendly North-South competitions and horseback exhibitions with a multicourse meal that features chicken, creamy vegetable soup and flaky biscuits, just to name a few.
+Dolly Parton's Stampede in Pigeon Forge has been using that formula for years, complementing their friendly two-sided competition and horseback exhibitions with a multicourse meal featuring chicken, creamy vegetable soup, flaky biscuits, and more.